-One year after sweeping credit card reforms took effect, credit cardholders are better off, but confusion still lingers about the terms of card deals, according to data released Tuesday by a new consumer financial watchdog agency.
+One year after sweeping credit card reforms took effect, credit card holders are better off, but confusion still lingers, says the federal Consumer Financial Protection Board

 Feb.
 22, 2011, marks one year since the startup of the most significant consumer protections of the Credit CARD Act of 2009.
 That law rewrote the book on how consumer credit cards are marketed, billed and regulated in the United States.
 Gone are surprise interest rate hikes on existing card balances, shifting due dates for monthly payments and high fees for minor infractions.